KamilaHase/MS1---International-Open-Preschool/README.md

 - The visitor can easily navigate the site through clicking on buttons either in Circles section on Home page or through Navigation bar.

 ##### Second Time Visitor Goals
-- the viewer opens Home page as default but as he/she is looking for specific information there is a clear path how to get there: either he/she scrolls down the Home page or through Navigation bar gets to part which he/she is looking for.
+- The viewer opens Home page as default but as he/she is looking for specific information there is a clear path how to get there: either he/she scrolls down the Home page or through Navigation bar gets to part which he/she is looking for.
-- all main information that are expected to be seeeked for frequently are placed to top of pages: main iformation about days in week and times of opening as the first information (after logo and navigation) on Home page.
+- All main information that are expected to be seeeked for frequently are placed to top of pages: main iformation about days in week and times of opening as the first information (after logo and navigation) on Home page.
 Address is also places as the first information on Contact page.

 ### Problems during testing and development
 **1. Main problem was footer**